 Both words—boards and battens—can be used individually.
 To "batten down the hatches" was a ship's preparation for a severe storm when batten strips would be used to secure door-like hatch openings.
 This use of the word describes the construction of board-and-batten shutters—a horizontal batten strip secures the vertical boards of the shutter.
 They are easier to make than louvered shutters.

 Use in Architecture

-Board-and-batten siding is often found on informal architectural styles, like country homes and churches.
+Board-and-batten siding is often found in informal architectural styles, like country homes and churches.
 It was popular during the Victorian era as a pragmatic method of adding architectural detail to Carpenter Gothic structures.
 Today you can find board-and-batten siding combined with brick or stone exteriors and also combined with more traditional horizontal siding.

 Two contemporary uses can be found on opposite shores of the U.S. In the planned community of Celebration, Florida, established by the Disney Company in 1994, the siding is used in one of their house plans, a Neo-folk Victorian.
 Celebration was designed to express an ideal community of American architecture, and the "homey" look of this structure fulfills the vision—in spite of what actual building materials may be used.

-Beware of inappropriately using board and batten as siding on an architectural style that historically would never have used it—this informal siding can easily make an historic old house look weird and out-of-place.
-Also remember that "boards" and "battens" become siding because of how they are used—today you can buy board-and-batten siding and even products like shutters.
+Beware of inappropriately using board and batten as siding on an architectural style that historically would never have used it—this informal siding can easily make a historic old house look weird and out-of-place.
+Also, remember that "boards" and "battens" become siding because of how they are used—today you can buy board-and-batten siding and even products like shutters.